-LinkedIn appears to be full of articles providing advice on what good management looks like and how a bad manager can turn a workplace toxic.
-We’ve all experienced poor management at some point or other and as employees we generally grumble and bitch and when it gets too bad we Read more…
+LinkedIn is full of articles providing advice on what good management looks like and how a bad manager can turn a workplace toxic.
+We have all experienced poor management and as employees we generally moan and when it gets too bad, we leave.
+What can we do to prevent the Read more…

 A short post to clarify the difference between conformance and compliance – words which are often interchanged, but should they be?
 Here’s just a few lines to explain the difference between them and also why they tend to become confused.